jbcodeforce/kafka-studies/docs/strimzi.md

 ## Connect client apps

-When defining the security control we want to set to access to the cluster we need to address the following questions:
+When defining the security control, we need to address the following questions:

 * Do we need applications running outside of kubernetes to access Kafka, and do we need to load balance the TCP traffic?